Skip to contents

 • seed: Intended for new production.

-• other_uses: Any other use not included in the above ones.
+• other_uses: Any other use not included above.

-There is an additional column domestic_supply which is computed as the total use excluding export.
+There is an additional column domestic_supply which is computed as total use excluding export.

 Examples